schoolofdevops/ultimate-kubernetes-bootcamp/chapters/troubleshooting.md

 ## Troubleshooting the Kubernetes cluster

-In this chapter we wll learn about how to trouble shoot our Kubernetes cluster at *control plane* level and at *application level*.
+In this chapter we will learn about how to trouble shoot our Kubernetes cluster at *control plane* level and at *application level*.

 ### Troubleshooting the control plane
 ### Listing the nodes in a cluster